VisualComputing/nub/README.md

 }
 ```

-In this case, the `offScreenScene` [context()](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#context--) corresponds to the `PGraphics` instantiated with [createGraphics()](https://processing.org/reference/createGraphics_.html) (which is of course different than the *PApplet* main `PGraphics` instance).
+In this case, the `offScreenScene.context()` corresponds to the `PGraphics` instantiated with [createGraphics()](https://processing.org/reference/createGraphics_.html) (which is of course different than the *PApplet* main `PGraphics` instance).

-## Nodes
+# Nodes

-A node may be translated, rotated and scaled (the order is important) and be rendered when it has a shape.
-[Node](https://visualcomputing.github.io/nub-javadocs/nub/core/Node.html) instances define each of the nodes comprising the scene tree.
+A node may be translated, rotated and scaled (the order is important) and be rendered when it has a shape. `Node` instances define each of the nodes comprising the scene tree.
 To illustrate their use, suppose the following scene hierarchy is being implemented:

 ```processing
 World